marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 1. The user interface of the Sitemap Generator.

 == Changelog ==

+= 1.4.0 =
+*Release Date - 12th July, 2016*

+* Added an option to ignore embedded content (for example images).
+* Added an option to define the maximum number of concurrent connections.
+* Bugfixes
+	* Implemented Cache-Control for AJAX requests.
+	* Fixed the PHP short tag issue.
+	* Specific error message if write to file failed.

 = 1.3.1 =
 *Release Date - 1st February, 2016*